Escambia Co. bus driver gaining fame through TikTok videos - NewsBreak

 PENSACOLA, Fla.
 (WKRG) — Escambia County Public Schools bus driver and 2010 Pine Forest High School alumnus Cor’Darius Jones is gaining followers on social media for spreading positivity and bus safety.

 In 2018, Jones, a.k.a.
 ‘Mr. Bus Driver,’ was in between jobs after his grandmother passed away.
-While driving around to clear his head, he saw a sign advertising a bus driver job.4 days into school year 2 Mobile County schools receive threats
+While driving around to clear his head, he saw a sign advertising a bus driver job.UWF Argo football players spend time feeding homeless at Waterfront Rescue Mission

 “I would love to tell people I became a bus driver because I love kids,” said Jones.
 “Back in 2018, my grandmother passed away and I was in between jobs.
 So, I would drive around to clear my head.
 Well, I ran across this advertisement just stuck in the ground, ‘Bus drivers needed.’”